edgeos/wearables_ble_android_app/README.md

 Since the voltage band is designed to have all of its characteristics set to [notify](https://developer.android.com/guide/topics/connectivity/bluetooth-le#notification), the BLE Service will set any service it has discovered to notify.
 Generally, any service that cannot be set to notify will (by design) fail silently.
 The BLE Service has a hefty [callback function](https://developer.android.com/reference/android/bluetooth/BluetoothGattCallback) that handles connection changes, new services discovered, and characteristic reads/writes.
-Most of the work in this callback comes from the onCharacteristicChanged() method which is triggered everytime any characteristic sends a notification with new data.
+Most of the work in this callback comes from the onCharacteristicChanged() method which is triggered every time any characteristic sends a notification with new data.
 This is different from a characteristic read in that a notificationChanged event is triggered from the BLE device (in this case, the voltage band) where a read is a query from the mobile device to the BLE device to ask for data.

 Whenever a characteristic changes and triggers the onCharacteristicChanged( callback function, the BLE Service will [broadcast](https://developer.android.com/guide/components/broadcasts) an update to MainTabbedActivity.
 The receiving activity will translate this broadcast into readable data.

+---

 #### Bluetooth Process Queuing